vesanieminen/declarative-java/README.md

 # declarative-java

 Make java behave more like declarative programming language when defining Vaadin UIs

+Writing UIs for Vaadin Flow can easily lead into messy code when there are lots of component hierarchy being defined.
+Java is imperative programming language while user interface definitions usually are more suited for declarative languages.
+There are workarounds like adding fluid API that Viritin add-on is doing, but this is added dependency and not vanilla anymore.

 Do you prefer this

 ```java
 NativeLabel quoteLabel = new NativeLabel("""
         There is a tide in the affairs of men, Which taken at the flood,